Click here to launch this map in a new tab.

 Planning in the City of Racine

 Planning focuses on the correlation between the city’s goals and objectives established in the Comprehensive Plan and the implementation of that plan throughout the community.
 The Planning Division of the Department of City Development provides regular support to the Planning, Heritage and Design Commission; the Community Development Authority of the City of Racine (CDA); the Zoning Board of Appeals; and the Business Improvement Districts (BIDs) regarding land use and development issues.
 Planning staff work closely with other departments to coordinate the review of design standards, site plan reviews and development projects throughout the City.
 City Development staff also work with consultants to develop project and area plans for specific parts of the City.

 Beyond the big picture aspects of planning, implementing the city’s goals involves daily, one-on-one interaction between citizens and business owners.
 Planning staff can help you determine appropriate locations for your business, if any permits or licenses may be needed, and if any committee or commission action needs to occur on your way to getting up and running.
 Get in touch with us to discuss your business plan.

 For more complex site plan reviews, the City has a team (Joint Plan Review Team, or JPRT) consisting of staff from several departments that will provide a comprehensive review of project plans.
 This team includes Planning, Building, Fire, DPW, Health and Utilities staff.
 The idea behind this team is to provide a central place for you to submit plans and to provide you with a coordinated review letter outlining any issues that need to be resolved prior to permits being granted.

 Adopted City Plans

-The City of Racine has adopted several citywide and area specific plans to guide the development of the city.
+The City of Racine has adopted several citywide and area specific plans to guide the development of the City.
 Below are links to a number of the plans and guidelines adopted by the City of Racine.
-The subarea plans work in conjunction with the citywide Comprehensive Plan to provide a framework for development within the city.
+The subarea plans work in conjunction with the Comprehensive Plan to provide a framework for development within the City.